si/kickoff/docs/Setup.md

  * **Kickoff-Build** - automatic deployment from the `build` branch
  * **Kickoff-Stage** - manual deployment from `build` branch
  * **Kickoff-Cal** - automatic deployment from the `master` branch

+##Version Control

+All application code is version controlled with Git, hosted on a private Github repository at https://github.com/si/kickoff.

+Collaborator access can be requested but this is not an open-source project.
+There is potential to open-source some of the website components such as data parsing methods (scraping and JSON delivery).

+###Rules of Git Club

+* All code in the `master` branch should be production ready for continuous deployment.
+* Any development should be on a *feature branch* from the `build` branch
+* Feature branches should be named concisely witout spaces
+* Prefix all feature branches with their purpose:
+ - **feature/**new-thing - new feature or change request
+ - **fix/**problem - bug or hot-fix of problem
+ - **poc/**idea - proof of concept
+* Once new branches have passed QA, merge the feature branch into `build`
+* Stable versions of `build` should be merged into `master` for deployment

 ##Databases